learn-compsci/mathematical-techniques/content/draft/Assignment 1/Assignment 1.md

 Hint: Use lemma 1 to say that $n$ is either even or odd.
 When that happens, try to prove both cases separately.

+We recommend doing the proof step by step following the rules laid out in [[Unit 1#Allowable Rules of Deductions/Inferences]] in case you unsure about which steps are and not allowed.

 ---

 # Question 5 (5 marks):